Written by Tim Povtak | Edited By Walter Pacheco | Last Update: October 24, 2024

 Disappointed When Clinical Trial Ended

 While his artwork has helped sustain him, Peter still wonders how long it can last.
-He already has lived longer than the typical pleural mesothelioma patient.
+He already has lived longer than the typical pleural mesothelioma patient, who has an average life expectancy of 12 to 21 months.

 The sudden termination of the clinical trial testing the Wilms’ Tumor (WT1) immunotherapy vaccine blindsided him.
 He was told the lack of qualified patients and efficacy ended the trial.